 Tips for a Fun, Safe, and Well-Planned Trip to Walt Disney World with Kids ::

 - Saving Money for the Trip ~ Let’s face it, taking your family to Walt Disney World is not cheap.
 Even if you take measures to be thrifty, it’s still a costly adventure.
 I wanted to be able to splurge a bit, as our trip was only going to be 3 days and 2 nights.
 I wanted to be able to eat dinner out and stay in a nice resort on the WDW property, and be able to spend a few bucks in the gift store.
 But nothing is cheap in Disney World….so we had some saving to do!
 I wanted the kids to be a part of the saving.
 I wanted them to understand that it was an expensive vacation, and that it would take alot of saving for us to be able to go.
-So we had a big coin jar in the living room to save change for years, and we saved money from every yard sale we had until we had enough money saved to pay for the trip.
+So we had a big coin jar in the living room to save change for years, we used Simply Switch to help reduce our energy bills so we could put some more money in our savings, and we saved money from every yard sale we had until we had enough money saved to pay for the trip.
 I think this was a very important lesson for them, and made them feel good to help save for the trip.

 - Planning your Trip ~ I highly suggest using the services of Magic For Less.
 Carla Gessel-Streeter did an amazing job planning our trip for us! carla(at)themagicforless(dot)com She saved my sanity and saved us money too!
 She also wrote a great series about planning a Disney Vacation on Family Friendly Cincinnati.
 I simply told her what we were looking for in our vacation and she helped guide me in my decisions and then booked the whole thing for me.
 And then she kept a look out for deals for us even after we had already booked!